MrPowerScripts/reddit-karma-farming-bot/docs/1-getting-started.md

 ![app_example](https://user-images.githubusercontent.com/29954899/103455850-f8810880-4cf0-11eb-9002-64c2f1e5a44e.png)

 In this image, you will find your client id and secret.
-These are highlighted in red and cyan respectively.
+The red highlight is your client id, and cyan is your secret key.
 Now we are ready to get the bot up and running!

 ## Reddit Configuration